 These clickable elements link to a Content Type.
-A hotspot can link to a Detail page with all information about a product.
-Use a click zone to cover an area of your map that links to a document available in your Content Library.
-You can add text that links to your company's website,...
-A Content Type can be
+A hotspot can link to Page with all information about a product.
+Use a click zone to cover an area of your map that links to an asset available in your Content Library.
+You can add text that links to your company's website, and so on.
+A Content-Type can be

 - another map

 - Open the Experience Builder and select Create New Experience.

 - Give the new experience a name, then select Advanced Experience.
 Click Next.

 - The Experience Builder will open.
 You'll see two tabs: Navigation and Design.

 Navigation: Here's where you create the nodes, clickable elements that link to Pages, maps, external websites, and assets.